android1337/brkida/README.md

 #include "brkida.hpp"

 int main() {
-    BRKIDA; // define this inside every function you want to break
+    BRKIDA; // define this at the start of every function you want to break

     printf("Hello!\n");